abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Composition
 ---

-One of the few or maybe even the only requirement for a structure to be called a category is that *two morphisms can make a third*, or in other words, that morphisms are *composable* --- given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.
+The most important requirement for a structure to be called a category is that *two morphisms can make a third*, or in other words, that morphisms are *composable* --- given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.

 ![Composition of morphisms](../02_category/composition.svg)